Dyalog/APLCourse/docs/Interpreter-internals.md

 ## Data types
 Internally, Dyalog represents data with the following types.
 As a program runs, occasionally the interpreter will squeeze arrays into the smallest data type that can represent a particular figure, which helps keep memory usage low and may allow the interpreter to use vectorised instructions for certain operations on certain data types.

-!!!
-Warning "Version Warning"
-	Some data types are only available in Dyalog Unicode Edition.

 ### Character
 ```
       ⎕DR'APL'           ⍝ 1-byte